mdn/content/files/en-us/web/api/compositionevent/compositionevent/index.md

 ### Parameters

 - `typeArg`
-  - : Is a string representing the name of the event.
+  - : A string representing the name of the event.

 - `CompositionEventInit` {{optional_inline}}
   - : A `CompositionEventInit` dictionary object, which can contain the